Physical Address

 Change passwords for:

-Do this from a clean device if possible.
+Do this from a clean device if possible, and enable multi-factor authentication wherever available.

-After cleanup, monitor your system.
+After cleanup, continue monitoring your system.

 Watch for: